cristinadefoe/liri-node-app/README.md

  `node liri.js movie-this '<movie name here>'`

-   * This will show title of the movie, year movie was released, IMDB Rating, Rotten Tomatoes Rating, country movie was made, language, plot, actors; to your terminal/bash window
+   * This will show title of the movie, year movie was released, IMDB Rating, Rotten Tomatoes Rating, country movie was made, language, plot, actors in your terminal/bash window

 #### Screenshot